techidaily/site-ai-vdieo-software/source/_posts/beyond-adobe-top-10-premiere-elements-alternatives-for-video-creators.md

 ## Part 2: How to Make WhatsAppStatus VideosinWondershare Filmora Video Editor?

 Being the one-in-all video editor, [Filmora video editor from Wondershare](https://tools.techidaily.com/wondershare/filmora/download/) is one of the best applications you'll ever need to complete all of your video editing and modification tasks.
 It is possible to create amazing WhatsApp status videos without restrictions with Filmora, infusing it with life and creating videos that are inspired by many different people and places.
-It is one of the [best video editing software](https://tools.techidaily.com/wondershare/filmora/download/)and has been recognized by major publications.
+It is one of the [best video editing software](https://tools.techidaily.com/wondershare/filmora/download/) and has been recognized by major publications.
 If you're wondering why we think it's the greatest recommendation, perhaps going over the feature list below will shed some light on the situation.

 **Features of Filmora:**